 To become a B Corp, companies must meet rigorous standards of social and environmental performance, accountability, and transparency.
-Unlike traditional corporations, B Corporations are legally required to consider the impact of their decisions on their employees, suppliers, communities, consumers, and environment.
-You can consider B Corp to be the business equivalent of a Fair Trade certification or LEED certification; it’s proof that we are walking the walk.
+B Corporations balance the needs of their different stakeholders and consider the impact of their decisions on employees, suppliers, communities, consumers, and environment.

 What is it like to work for a B Corp?
 To celebrate B Corp Month, we gathered the answer to this question from a handful of the people of Namasté Solar so you can hear, in their own words, what it means to them to come to work at a place that is doing business differently.

 To me there is so much value and motivation that comes from focusing on the triple bottom line because it means that not only are we working hard to ensure the financial health of our company, but that our collective hard work also greatly benefits the environment and our community.
 The more success we have on all three of these fronts, the more holistic reward I receive.
 The notion of carving out a career that has so many positive impacts including socially, environmentally, and financially, causes me to feely truly of proud of what it was we are doing here at Namasté Solar. – David Henry, Director of O&M Services

 Our B Corp status reassures me that our co-op is focused on holistic practices that benefit many within our chain of supply, rather than driving our decisions based on profit margins.
 We put people over profits, and we're committed to that being the right way to do business. – Alyssa Soares, DC Installer